limabrena/uavnoma/README.md

 	Based on this, new methods can be proposed to solve trajectory problems, power allocation, decoding order and others.

-	Example: when the Rician Factor `K=0`, fading is similar to Rayleigh's.

 ----------------
 ### Documentation

-To generate source code documentation, in the folder `pa-uav-noma`run:
+To generate source code documentation, in the folder `pauavnoma` run:

-	 pdoc --html --output-dir docs pa-uav-noma.py
+	 pdoc --html --output-dir docs pauavnoma.py

-To access the documentation via http://localhost:8080, run:

-	 pdoc --http : pa-uav-noma.py

-On the other hand, the documentation can be viewed at [Documentation](https://limabrena.github.io/docs/pa-uav-noma.html).
+On the other hand, the documentation can be viewed at [Documentation](https://limabrena.github.io/docs/pauavnoma.html).

 ----------------
 ### Requirement

-The implementation requires Python 3.9+ to run.
+The implementation requires Python 3.6+ to run.
 The following libraries are required:

  - `numpy`